Are bank branches finally going the way of the fax machine?

 Chime’s deposit account comes with fee-free overdraft protection for depositors who receive direct deposits totaling $500 or more per month.

-Called SpotMe, the service is simple and very fair: Approved depositors can overdraw up to $100 (limits start at $20 and rise with responsible use) without incurring a fee or having the transaction declined.
+Called SpotMe, the service is simple and very fair: Approved depositors can overdraw up to $100 or more (limits start at $20 and rise with responsible use) without incurring a fee or having the transaction declined.
 The negative balance remains until the next deposit.
 SpotMe accepts voluntary fees (called “tips”), but ponying up isn’t required and won’t affect the service.

 Simple doesn’t offer overdraft protection, a significant disadvantage for account holders with low balances and tight budgets.
 On the bright side, Simple doesn’t charge nonsufficient funds or overdraft fees.
 When you attempt a transaction that would typically result in an overdraft, it simply fails.